Skip to content

 The output aims to be used directly in a waterfall chart, where the first and last entries are the total values and the intermediate entries are the losses.

-Currently this method is getting the values from perfdb.kpis.energy.losses.values as it contains both the lost energy values as well as the target and measured (considering columns after_loss for energy loss with higher `)
+Currently this method is getting the values from perfdb.kpis.energy.losses.values as it contains both the lost energy values as well as the target and measured.

 For more details on how the waterfall is calculated, specially on relative_abs and relative_perc, check the Reference/Energy Losses section of the documentation.